mariam-farrukh/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a piece of data which contains enough data to identify a pacticular user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can create protected routes and authentication with tokens to keep your data secure.
+The token contains the data for a user to login, and the protected routes will allow only users that are logged in to access certain content.

 - [ ] Describe how web servers work.

+A web browser makes a request that follows a path to the web server that contains the web page requested, and the web server sends that back to where the request is made and displays the web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = POST
+Read = GET
+Update = PUT
+Delete = DELETE

 ## Project Set Up